07/07/10 - Added some photos and reports...

-The Mountain Devils is a bushwalking/social club and a member of the Confederation of Bushwalking Clubs NSW Inc. It is affiliated with the Campbelltown Catholic Club Collegians group of sporting and social clubs.
+The Mountain Devils is a bushwalking/social club and a member of the Bushwalking NSW Inc..
+It is affiliated with the Campbelltown Catholic Club Collegians group of sporting and social clubs.
 The Mountain Devils goal is to enjoy the great Australian bush in the company of people who share a passion for its beauty.
 We also seek to provide wider opportunities for the creation of friendships by also conducting regular social activities.

 Membership Fee Structure

 The club financial year is from 1st July to 30th June.
-Any person/s joining after the 31st of December club membership fees are halved.
+Any person/s joining after the 31st of December club membership fees are reduced.

 Guests/Temporary Membership

-To assist in deciding if bushwalking is for you, The Mountain Devils allows guests to undertake two trial activities with the club (either bushwalks or social activities).
-For these events each guest will be granted temporary membership of the club, which entitles coverage by the club's insurance.
-After attending two activities guests are required to either join the Mountain Devils or cease participating in club activities.
+To assist in deciding if bushwalking is for you, the Mountain Devils request that guests undertake two trial walks with the Club.
+For these walks each guest will be granted temporary club membership, which entitles coverage by the Club’s insurance.
+After attending two walks guests are required to either join the Mountain Devils, or cease participating in Club activities.

 Club Meetings